v-eraw/remindu/README.md

 scrape messenger messages to add events to your calendar

+suggests events to go to if you have free time based on location

 Manually edit which friend's birthdays to celebrate.

 NLP to automatically scrape their facebook and reccomend gifts to give them.